axibase/axibase-collector-docs/collections.md

 `Path` | Absolute path to the text file containing Item List elements `Item Filter` | Expression for matching item.
 This field also supports regex expression, for example: REGEXP(expression).

 If the file is not found, an empty list is returned.
-List items in the file should be separated with a line break.
+List items in the file must be separated with a line break.

 ![FILE Type](./images/collection_file_type.png)